You can find the necessary information to run circuits on a target system or simulator in two ways:

 The following is a subset of system configuration values available in IBM Quantum and from Qiskit.

-These values are shown on both the Quantum services page and the details page for each system.
+These values are shown on both the Systems and Simulators tabs of the Services page and the details page for each system.

 Name - The unique name assigned to a specific quantum system or simulator.
 Backends hosted on IBM Cloud® have names that begin with